Icinga/icinga2/doc/15-troubleshooting.md

 }
 ```

 You may ask why this analysis is important?
-Fair enough - if the numbers are not inverted in a HA zone
+Fair enough - if the numbers are not inverted in an HA zone
 with two members, this may give a hint that the cluster nodes are in a split-brain scenario, or you've
 found a bug in the cluster.